LeavittSoftware/titanium-elements/README.md

   - Add your component tags in the main content
 - [ ] Write your stories in the playground.ts file

+### Important

+- [ ] Publish to NPM after the PR has been approved but before it gets merged

 ### Publishing to NPM

 - [ ] Create NPM account and get invited to the leavittsoftware org